astrivant/polyad/docs/operations/event-rebalancing.md

     Note over Old,Client: Repeat for remaining scheduled batches
 ```

-Routing may choose any eligible replica; a copulse does not guarantee that one
+Routing may choose any eligible replica.
-particular client lands on the newly added Pod.
 Each subscription refreshes its
 endpoint list independently, and membership changes arriving during a roll are
 coalesced.
 The [scale-down sequence](#scale-down-and-shutdown) describes evacuation
 of a departing replica before process exit.